Zongwei97/SCTNet/README.md

 ## Dataset

-Our HDR dataset will be released
+Our HDR dataset can be found from [here](https://cloud.u-bourgogne.fr/index.php/s/rytg9Zf9qWjk9Mb)

 To use our dataset, just set the right data path in the training file.